Mile Sur Mera Tumhara: Production

 It is widely reported that the idea for the song was formed by Rajiv Gandhi, Kona Prabhakar Rao and Jaideep Samarth, who was the brother of actresses Tanuja and Nutan and a senior executive at Ogilvy Bensom & Mather (OBM).
 Samarth approached Suresh Mullick with the proposal made by Doordarshan to create a film on the unity of India with a planned release date of 15 August 1988.
 Mullick had previously worked with Kailash Surendranath on the successful national integration film of 1985, Torch of Freedom (or Freedom Run), and thus chose him to produce the film.
 Mullick and Surendranath then approached Pandit Bhimsen Joshi who immediately agreed.
 Mullick decided to fuse together Carnatic and Hindustani classical music with modern music for the same, choosing Raga Bhairavi as the base (as per Pandit Joshi's suggestion).
 The lyrics were written by a young Piyush Pandey and were approved after seventeen other drafts were rejected.
 Mullick chose Louis Banks and L Vaidyanathan to blend the music correctly and arrange the final score, which was sung by M Balamuralikrishna, Pandit Joshi and Lata Mangeshkar.

 Producer and director Kailash Surendranath filmed the opening sequence with Pandit Bhimsen Joshi at Pambar Falls in Kodaikanal, where Surendranath had previously filmed a famous ad for Liril soap (leading to the falls being known popularly as "Liril Falls").
 With the help of an Air Marshal and an IAF helicopter, he shot the aerial view of the Taj Mahal.
-This led both Surendranath and the Air Marshal in to trouble.
+This led both Surendranath and the Air Marshal into trouble.
 The video also features the Kolkata Metro and the Deccan Queen.
 Kamal Hassan's cameo was initially unplanned but he was included only because he accompanied M Balamuralikrishna for the shooting at the beach.
 At the request of Doordarshan, many actors agreed to be a part of the film, with only Naseeruddin Shah declining.
 While Kavita Krishnamurthy had recorded most of the initial track for the actresses to lip sync, Lata Mangeshkar made time in her schedule at the last minute and recorded the song in the studio, wearing a sari with a pallu in the colours of the Indian flag.
-The last shot of the film, featuring school children, was shot at Mullick's alma mater in Shimla.
+The last shot of the film, featuring school children, was filmed at Mullick's alma mater in Shimla.